System Call & Protection

 > /home/yunhao

 In other words, memory protection should work and the malicious applications would run in the user mode and trigger memory exceptions when trying to corrupt the memory.
-And the kernel kills these malicious applications when handling the exceptions.
+And the kernel will kill these malicious applications when handling the exceptions.

 Accomplishments